Lattice embeddings in percolation: Introduction and results

 and furthermore

 (where $\min\es:=\infty$).
-That is, $\Mc(d,D)$ is the smallest $M$ such that, for some $p<1$, there exists, $\P_p$-a.s., an injective $M$-Lip map from $\Z^d$ to the open sites of $\Z^D$.
+That is, $\Mc(d,D)$ is the smallest $M$ such that, for some $p<1$, there exists, $\PP_p$-a.s., an injective $M$-Lip map from $\Z^d$ to the open sites of~$\Z^D$.

 Note that $L(1,D,M,p)$ is simply the probability that there exists an open bi-infinite self-avoiding path in the graph with vertex-set $\Z^D$ and an edge connecting every pair of sites at $\ell^1$-distance at most $M$.
-It follows from standard percolation results that $\pc(1,D,M)$ is the critical probability for site percolation on this graph (see, for example, \cite{g2}, or \cite[Proof of Theorem 3.9]{lyons} for a proof for arbitrary graphs).
-Therefore, for $M\geq 1$,
+It follows from standard percolation results that $\pc(1,D,M)$ is the critical probability for site percolation on this graph (see, e.g., \cite{lyons}, proof of Theorem 3.9, for a proof for arbitrary graphs).
+Therefore, for $M\geq1$,

-We deduce in particular that $\pc(d,D,M)>0$ for all $d,D,M\geq 1$.
-The problem of interest is to determine for which $d$, $D$, $M$ it is the case that $\pc(d,D,M) = 1$.
+We deduce in particular that $\pc(d,D,M)>0$ for all $d,D,M\geq1$.
+The problem of interest is to determine for which $d$, $D$, $M$ it is the case that $\pc(d, D, M) = 1$.